Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Entanglement Entropy (HEE)

 To express the HEE in terms of boundary parameter we have to replace the $z_t$ in \eqref{eq18} in terms of $l$.
 Finding a solution for the integral \eqref{lzt} and expressing $z_t$ in relation to $l$ poses a significant challenge.
-Nevertheless, in scenarios where the temperature is either low or high, accomplishing this task becomes feasible.
-Equation \eqref{eq4} and \eqref{eq17} gives the following expression
+Nevertheless, at low and high values of temperature, accomplishing this task becomes feasible.